RighteousSavant/Anbernic-H700-Overlays/README.md

 <p align="center"><img width="480" height="209" alt="Github" src="https://github.com/user-attachments/assets/bfc5ec66-b85c-40b6-b24b-4112b38769a7" /></p>

 These overlays are designed for the Anbernic RGXX family of devices utilizing the Allwinner H700 processor with a 640×480 (4:3), 720×480 (3:2) and 720×720 (1:1) screen ratios.
 These may also work with other devices and platforms utilizing RetroArch with the same resolutions.
 To fill empty areas of the screen, these overlays are freely available for anyone to use for compatible devices.

+NOTE:  Working on 1:1 overlays.
+Not all are available at this time.

 <p align="center"><img width="720" height="420" alt="My-devices" src="https://github.com/user-attachments/assets/6f74007f-dc15-4f9e-8afd-1f57ac905c0d" /></p>
 <p align="center"><small>$\color{#D4AF37}{\text{My devices:  RG34XX and RG40XXV}}$</small></p>